• Skip to main content

 Selection of Candidates

 In reviewing applications, we look for a combination of academic ability and experience, clinical and/or research-related experience, and the personality and social skills conducive to a successful career in professional psychology.
 All application information submitted is considered.
-Minimum requirements include 12 hours of psychology course work, an overall GPA of 2.7, and a major GPA of 3.0.
+Minimum requirements include 12 hours of psychology coursework, an overall GPA of 2.7, and a major GPA of 3.0.
 Prior graduate work is not required for this program.
-The submitted materials from each applicant are reviewed and approximately 30 candidates are invited to campus for interviews in mid-February.
-Travel costs are assumed by the applicant and an interview is required for admission.
-From the group interviewed on campus, approximately 6 students, whose abilities and goals are judged to be most compatible with the goals of Baylor's Psy.D.
+The submitted materials from each applicant are reviewed, and approximately 30 candidates are invited for interviews in mid-February.
+Approximately 6 students, whose abilities and goals are judged to be most compatible with the goals of Baylor's Psy.D.
 Program, are selected for admission.
-Psy.D. students begin the program during Summer II which typically starts at the beginning of July.
+Psy.D. students begin the program during Summer II, which typically starts at the beginning of July.

 The Baylor University Psy.D.
 Program is a member of the Council of University Directors of Clinical Psychology (CUDCP).
 Please click on the link below to learn more about pre-doctoral competencies that are valued when applying to CUDCP Programs like the Baylor University Psy.D.
 Program.